vickyzhoujy/w22/_lab/lab02.md

 * <https://ucsb-cs16.github.io/f21/hwk/h04/>

+## Check that you are in the GitHub Org and have a `lab02-YOUR-GITHUB-USERNAME` repo.

+In order to continue with the lab, you need to be a member of the GitHub organization, and you need to have a lab02 repo.

+* Bring up the web page: <https://github.com> and login to your GitHub account.
+* Then, in the same browser window, navigate to <https://github.com/ucsb-cs16-f21>.
+Then go to the tab that says `People`, and under that tab, search for your own name (or GitHub id).
+You should be able to see the members of the organization, and your name should appear in that list.
+  * If you are not able to see the `People` tab, or your name does not appear in the list, look at the top of the page for <https://github.com/ucsb-cs16-f21> and see if you find an invitation to the organization that you haven't accepted yet.
+If that appears, please click to accept the invitation to the organization.
+After doing this, one of the staff will need to create your lab02 repository, so ask for assistance.
+* Assuming you got this far, look under the tab for repositories.
+You should see a listing for a repository called `lab02-YOUR-GITHUB-USERNAME` where `YOUR-GITHUB-USERNAME` is your GitHub username (for example `lab02-cgaucho`).
+  * If you don't see a `lab02-YOUR-GITHUB-USERNAME` repo, then ask a staff member for assistance.

 ## Get setup with gradescope

 We will use gradescope to grade all your homeworks, exams and lab/programming assignments.
 I have manually added everyone (using your @umail.ucsb.edu accounts)